azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

    Refer the below screenshot.
    ![Block diagram of AzSK extension](../../Images/08_AzSK_Extension_SVT_Storage_Policy_Example.png)

-6. The new control is now added the SubscriptionCore SVT.
+6. The new control is now added to SubscriptionCore SVT.
 The new extended control can be scanned like any other control.

 ```PowerShell
 	Get-AzSKSubscriptionSecurityStatus -SubscriptionId '<sid>' -ControlIds 'Azure_Subscription_AuthZ_Limit_Admin_Count_Ext'